schriftgestalt/GlyphsSDK/Python Templates/SelectTool/README.md

+Welcome to Glyphs.app’s plug-in documentation.

+This documentation here covers only a few details of the whole process.
+If you’re new to the subject, we recommend to start by [reading our tutorial](https://glyphsapp.com/tutorials/plugins), where you will later be asked to return here.

+## Select Tool

 The Select Tool Plugin creates a replacement for the standard select tool and lets you extend its functionality.
 You can add context menus (that appear on the user’s mouse right-click), both general context menus (they always appear) as well as conditional contaxt menus (they only appear under a certain condition defined in your code).

-In it’s naked version, the plugin behaves exactly like the built-in select tool.
+In it’s naked version, the plug-in behaves exactly like the built-in select tool.

 ![](../_Readme_Images/selecttool.png)

 # User code

-A functional plugin can be as small as this (in `Contents/Resources/plugin.py`):
+A functional plug-in can be as small as this (in `Contents/Resources/plugin.py`):

 ```python
 # encoding: utf-8